Robotics: Touch

 Current robotic and prosthetic hands receive far less tactile information than the human hand.
 Recent research has developed a tactile sensor array that mimics the mechanical properties and touch receptors of human fingertips.
 The sensor array is constructed as a rigid core surrounded by conductive fluid contained by an elastomeric skin.
 Electrodes are mounted on the surface of the rigid core and are connected to an impedance-measuring device within the core.
 When the artificial skin touches an object the fluid path around the electrodes is deformed, producing impedance changes that map the forces received from the object.
 The researchers expect that an important function of such artificial fingertips will be adjusting the robotic grip on held objects.

-Scientists from several European countries and Israel developed a prosthetic hand in 2009, called SmartHand, which functions like a real one—allowing patients to write with it, type on a keyboard, play piano and perform other fine movements.
-The prosthesis has sensors which enable the patient to sense real feeling in its fingertips.
+Scientists from several European countries and Israel developed a prosthetic hand in 2009, called SmartHand, which functions like a real one —allowing patients to write with it, type on a keyboard, play piano, and perform other fine movements.
+The prosthesis has sensors which enable the patient to sense real feelings in its fingertips.

-Vision

-Computer vision is the science and technology of machines that see.
-As a scientific discipline, computer vision is concerned with the theory behind artificial systems that extract information from images.
-The image data can take many forms, such as video sequences and views from cameras.

-In most practical computer vision applications, the computers are pre-programmed to solve a particular task, but methods based on learning are now becoming increasingly common.

-Computer vision systems rely on image sensors that detect electromagnetic radiation which is typically in the form of either visible light or infra-red light.
-The sensors are designed using solid-state physics.
-The process by which light propagates and reflects off surfaces is explained using optics.
-Sophisticated image sensors even require quantum mechanics to provide a complete understanding of the image formation process.
-Robots can also be equipped with multiple vision sensors to be better able to compute the sense of depth in the environment.
-Like human eyes, robots' "eyes" must also be able to focus on a particular area of interest, and also adjust to variations in light intensities.

-There is a subfield within computer vision where artificial systems are designed to mimic the processing and behavior of biological system, at different levels of complexity.
-Also, some of the learning-based methods developed within computer vision have a background in biology.

 Other

 Other common forms of sensing in robotics use lidar, radar, and sonar.
-Lidar measures distance to a target by illuminating the target with laser light and measuring the reflected light with a sensor.
+Lidar measures the distance to a target by illuminating the target with laser light and measuring the reflected light with a sensor.
 Radar uses radio waves to determine the range, angle, or velocity of objects.
 Sonar uses sound propagation to navigate, communicate with or detect objects on or under the surface of the water.